BayAreaMetro/MTCDataModel/Project-Documentation/clipper/readme.md

 If possible, these joins should happen after a relevant filter on the transactions table, for performance reasons.

-The first example is a pseudocode query in SQL, with the rest leaving the user to determine the full queries.
-These can be combined as needed, and rewritten for another language as needed.
+These can be combined as needed.

-These are meant as examples and the user should check them as neede before use.
+These are meant as examples only.
+The user should check them as needed before use.

 ##### operator_id to name